02

 What if the money splits itself?

 Two directions kept coming up: a Splitwise-style reminder system (with manual splits and automated nudges) and a model where one person pays and the app handles reimbursement.
-Both solve the awkwardness problem partially, but neither eliminates it.
-Someone still has to front the money.
-Someone still has to chase.
+Both partially solves the awkwardness problem, but someone still has to front their money, and worse, chase others for it.

 The direction we committed to: what if no one has to front anything?